Jana is an 'amateur everything' when it comes to space, nature and science. She loves exploring mysteries, both classic and new.

 - Stave off boredom.

-- The importance of a sky watch log.
+- Recognize the importance of a sky watch log.

-- What to do when you see something.
+- Decide what to do when you see something.

 AKA—wherever you place your fold-up chair.